 - 1. BLR PUMP operates during CH, DHW or Buffer Tank demands. - 2.
 DHW PUMP operates during DHW demand only. - 3.
-AUX1 PUMP configurable as None, System Pump, DHW Recirc (pump) or Buffer Tank (pump) via parameter Auxiliary Pump 1 Selection (24.7.0).
+AUX1 PUMP configurable as None, System Pump, DHW Recirc (pump), Buffer Tank (pump), or Cascade Pump via parameter Auxiliary Pump 1 Selection (24.7.0).
 Default setting = None - When configured as System Pump, the operation of the output is dependent on the setting of parameter System Pump Activation Logic (24.4.6); when set to CH Only, the output only turns on during CH demands.
-When set to Always Active, the output will also turn on during DHW demands if DHW Mode (24.5.2/24.5.3) is configured as Downstream IWH (24.5.2 = Tank Sensor or Aquastat and 24.5.3 = CH Only). - When configured as DHW Recirc, the output turns on when the DHW Recirc temperature drops below the DHW Recirc Setpoint (24.20.5/24.20.6). - When configured as Buffer Tank, the output turns on when the buffer tank temperature drops below the Buffer Setpoint (20.0.3) if Buffer Tank Function (20.0.0/20.0.7) is set to Fixed or Variable Temperature. - 4.
-AUX2 PUMP configurable as None, System Pump, DHW Recirc (pump) or Buffer Tank (pump) via parameter Auxiliary Pump 2 Selection (24.7.1).
+When set to Always Active, the output will also turn on during DHW demands if DHW Mode (24.5.2/24.5.3) is configured as Downstream IWH (24.5.2 = Tank Sensor or Aquastat and 24.5.3 = CH Only). - When configured as DHW Recirc, the output turns on when the DHW Recirc temperature drops below the DHW Recirc Setpoint (24.20.5/24.20.6). - When configured as Buffer Tank, the output turns on when the buffer tank temperature drops below the Buffer Setpoint (20.0.3) if Buffer Tank Function (20.0.0/20.0.7) is set to Fixed or Variable Temperature. - When configured as Cascade Pump, the output turns on when the boiler is commanded to serve the cascade system (i.e., cascade CH/DHW).
+Only applicable for a cascaded boiler that is also connected to an Upstream IWH; see Figure 11-1(a)(b)(c) - 4.
+AUX2 PUMP configurable as None, System Pump, DHW Recirc (pump), Buffer Tank (pump), or Cascade Pump via parameter Auxiliary Pump 2 Selection (24.7.1).
 See AUX1 PUMP for description of how output functions.
-Default setting = System Pump. - NOTE: Buffer Tank and DHW Recirc temperature inputs connect to the boiler at sensor inputs AUX1 NTC and AUX2 NTC, which are configured via parameters Auxiliary Sensor 1 (24.6.1) and Auxiliary Sensor 2 (24.6.2). - NOTE: Use of these circulator outputs will depend on the system configuration selected; see Figures 10-3 through 10-8.
-For further pump output details and wiring instructions see Section 12.0 - FIELD WIRING.
+Default setting = System Pump.

+NOTE: Buffer Tank and DHW Recirc temperature inputs connect to the boiler at sensor inputs AUX1 NTC and AUX2 NTC, which are configured via parameters Auxiliary Sensor 1 (24.6.1) and Auxiliary Sensor 2 (24.6.2).

+NOTE: Use of these circulator outputs will depend on the system configuration selected; see Figures 10-3 through 10-10.
+For further pump output details and wiring instructions see Section 12.0 FIELD WIRING.